-The demand reduction value during Performance Hours or other key parameters for a project including multiple installations of similar measures and/or facilities may be developed by sampling the total population of all measure installations.
+The demand reduction value during EE Performance Hours or winter performance hours or other key parameters for a project including multiple installations of similar measures and/or facilities may be developed by sampling the total population of all measure installations.
 Sampling shall meet a statistical accuracy and precision of no less than one-tailed 90% confidence level (equivalent to two-tailed 80% confidence level) and 10% relative precision as described below.